samtupy/nvgt/web/src/blog/2024-06-03-48-hours-post-launch-updates.md

 #pragma platform linux
 ```

-Note: Mac OS and liux compilation still needs to be tested and improved.
+Note: Mac OS and linux compilation still needs to be tested and improved.

 ## built-in url_get and url_post functions
 Early users may have experienced issues with bgt_compat.nvgt in the url_get and url_post functions; the new version of NVGT removes these functions and uses new built-in versions.